f5devcentral/f5-automation-labs/docs/class1/module3/module3.rst

 component of this toolchain.

-In this Module we will focus on building a **Service Catalog** using the App Service iApp template you learned about in Module 2.
+In this Module we will focus on building a **Service Catalog** using the App Services iApp template you learned about in Module 2.
 The focus in Module 2 was showing how to drive rich deployments, however, a large amount of F5 **Domain Specific Knowledge** was still required to drive the deployments.
 From a conceptual view iApp templates alone do not fully satisfy the requirement